Adult Activities & Education

 Non-resident: $85

-This full body conditioning program is designed to improve strength, flexibility, balance and control.
+This full body conditioning program designed to improve strength, flexibility, balance and control.
 Create elongated and toned muscles, graceful movements and strong abdomen and lower back.
 Exercises performed mostly seated, on back or stomach.
-Please bring own mat.

 Reiki